 Hiring a Contractor Versus Pouring a 50×60 Concrete Slab Yourself

 At $6 per square foot, a 50×60 concrete slab may cost about $18,000.
 However, the price includes a contractor and labor.
 A DIY slab may cost closer to $3.60 per square foot, resulting in an estimate of about $10,800.
+To get an estimate of the cost of pouring concrete, you can use a concrete slab calculator to help determine costs.

 A DIY 50×60 concrete slab can save thousands of dollars compared to hiring a contractor.
 Yet, if you make any mistakes, you may end up spending more on repairs later.
 A safer option is to hire a contractor to ensure that the job is done right the first time.